mustafabozkaya/Docs/aspnet/mvc/controllers/testing.rst

 Application State
 ^^^^^^^^^^^^^^^^^
 One important consideration when performing integration testing is how to set your app's state.
 Tests need to run independent of one another, and so each test should start with the app in a known state.
-If your app doesn't use a database or have any persistence, this is not an issue.
+If your app doesn't use a database or have any persistence, this may not be an issue.
 However, most real-world apps persist their state to some kind of data store, so any modifications made by one test could impact another test unless the data store is reset.
 Using the built-in ``TestServer``, it's very straightforward to host ASP.NET Core apps within our integration tests, but that doesn't necessarily grant access to the data it will use.
-If you're using an actual database, one approach is to have the app point at a test database, which your tests can access and ensure is reset to a known state before each test executes.
+If you're using an actual database, one approach is to have the app connect to a test database, which your tests can access and ensure is reset to a known state before each test executes.

 In this sample application, I'm using Entity Framework Core's InMemoryDatabase support, so I can't just connect to it from my test project.
 Instead, I expose an ``InitializeDatabase`` method from the app's ``Startup`` class, which I call when the app starts up if it's in the ``Development`` environment.
 My integration tests automatically benefit from this as long as they set the environment to ``Development``.
 I don't have to worry about resetting the database, since the InMemoryDatabase is reset each time the app restarts.